MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-aspnet-core/includes/3-add-data-store.md

 A type of class called a *Model* is needed to represent a dog toy in inventory.
-The Model must include the properties of a product and is used to pass data in the web API.
-The Model is also used to persist dog toys in a data store.
+The Model contains properties that represent characteristics of a product.
+The Model is used to pass data in the web API and to persist dog toys in a data store.
 In this unit, that data store will be created as an [in-memory EF Core database](/ef/core/providers/in-memory/).

 An in-memory database is used in this unit for simplicity.
 Choose a different data store for production environments, such as SQL Server or Azure SQL Database.